 - Urban Legend: What presumably applied to most superpowered characters who were active before Man Of Steel - particularly Wonder Woman and Aquaman, given that the Masquerade was apparently in effect.
 In Justice League, Cyborg finds out Batman is not just an urban legend.

 - Used Future: While not set in the future, everything in the films has an extremely well worn look to it.
 Wonder Woman and Batman's outfits shown signs of wear and tear, the Batmobile shows signs of patch-work repair jobs.
 The locations are filled with graffiti and the paint is peeling off.
 Contrast this with Wonder Woman, which is set in the 1910s and has a more pristine aesthetic.

 - World Building: While Man of Steel almost exclusively focused on developing Superman as a character with occasional nods to other characters through Easter Eggs, Batman v Superman: Dawn of Justice and Suicide Squad both seem to come with loads of new characters and Mythology Gags that they border on Continuity Porn for readers of the comics, all to set up the Justice League series and other standalone movies.
-Suicide Squad is noticeably different to Man of Steel in that it trades the realistic tone for a surrealist one.
+Suicide Squad is noticeably different to Man of Steel in that it trades the realistic tone for a surrealist one and Wonder Woman revealed that the supernatural has always been present, it's just been lying dormant for the past century.
 The name "Superman" has also gone from sounding out-of-place to entering casual conversation, indicating that the zeitgeist is shifting in response to the rise of superhumans.

 "You will give the people of Earth an ideal to strive towards.
 They will race behind you.
 They will stumble.
 They will fall.
 But in time, they will join you in the Sun.
 Together, you will help them accomplish wonders."